owlwatch/acf-multisite-options/readme.md

 Each network options page should have a unique post_id.
 Fields names should be unique across all network pages as well.

+`get_fields` will return all fields for the network, not just for the requested network post_id.

 ## Changelog

 ### 2.0